 Defining Line-Of-Sight (LOS) and NLOS areas

 The "WINNER II Part I Channel Models" deliverable Table 4-7 describes the probability for Line-of-sight (LOS) situations.
 These formulas are given in Figure 1 and the probabilities have been plotted below in Figure 2 in order to calculate applicability ranges for LOS conditions.
 The scenarios of interest are C2 (urban outdoor) and D1 (rural outdoor).
-According to the equations non-Line-of-sight (NLOS) conditions begin at 1800 m for the urban scenario and at 4605 m for the rural scenario.
-For this analysis it was assumed that LOS probability has to be less than 1 % to start with NLOS conditions.
+According to the equations non-Line-of-sight (NLOS) conditions begin at 1000 m for the urban scenario and at 4017 m for the rural scenario.
+For this analysis it was assumed that LOS probability has to be less than 1.8 % to start with NLOS conditions.
+This should for urban environments reflect the description of break point distances in the Winner II deliverables.

 Figure 1: Formulas for LOS probabilities